Updated 9:31 a.m., Wednesday, March 4, 2020

 Dear students, faculty, staff, and the greater UO community:

-Symptoms of this coronavirus can include fever (greater than 100.4), cough, and shortness of breath.
+As you may be aware, coronavirus disease (abbreviated as COVID-19 and caused by the novel coronavirus known as SARS-CoV-2) began in Wuhan City, Hubei Province, China, in December 2019.
+There have been confirmed cases in many countries and many states within the U.S. Symptoms of COVID-19 can include fever (greater than 100.4), cough, and shortness of breath.
 It is generally believed that symptoms begin up to 14 days after exposure.

 Debra Beck, RN, MBA